postmanlabs/labs-docs/v6/postman/design_and_develop_apis/reporting_faqs.md

 5. I don’t see any data in reports, why?

-    There could be multiple possibilities for...... don't see data in your reports:
+    There could be multiple reasons for not seeing data in your reports:

     1. It is too early to check.
 The data refresh happens every 24 hours and it may be possible that the data may not have refreshed yet.